Woman applying Aquaphor Ointment Spray to arm

 What causes dry elbows?

-There are a few reasons elbows can become dry, rough, ashy in appearance, or itchy from dryness.
+There are a few reasons elbows can become dry or rough in appearance, or itchy from dryness.
 Here are some common causes:

 Friction